NX-AI/xlstm-jax/docs/configuration_with_hydra.md

 - [`configs/`]: Contains all configuration files.
   - `config.yaml`: The main configuration file.
 In there, the default sub-configurations are specified by way of the `defaults` list.
 Additionaly, global variables are defined.
-  The sub-modules are in subfolders:
+  The submodules are in subfolders:

   TODO: fill up once ready